 Virtual Routing and Forwarding (VRF)

-A VRF object in NetBox represents a virtual routing and forwarding (VRF) domain.
-Each VRF is essentially a separate routing table.
+A VRF object in NetBox represents a Virtual Routing and Forwarding (VRF) domain.
+Each VRF is essentially an independent routing table.
 VRFs are commonly used to isolate customers or organizations from one another within a network, or to route overlapping address space (e.g. multiple instances of the 10.0.0.0/8 space).
 Each VRF may be assigned to a specific tenant to aid in organizing the available IP space by customer or internal user.

-Each prefix and IP address may be assigned to one (and only one) VRF.
+Each prefix, IP range, and IP address may be assigned to one (and only one) VRF.
 If you have a prefix or IP address which exists in multiple VRFs, you will need to create a separate instance of it in NetBox for each VRF.
-Any prefix or IP address not assigned to a VRF is said to belong to the "global" table.
+Any such object not assigned to a VRF is said to belong to the "global" table.

-By default, NetBox will allow duplicate prefixes to be assigned to a VRF.
+By default, NetBox will permit duplicate prefixes to be assigned to a VRF.
 This behavior can be toggled by setting the "enforce unique" flag on the VRF model.

 Enforcement of unique IP space can be toggled for global table (non-VRF prefixes) using the